cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 encodings.
 Implementations **SHOULD** reduce scalars modulo l when encoding them as byte strings.

-### TODO: really 912 bits?

-Given a uniformly distributed 114-byte string b, implementations can obtain a scalar by interpreting the 114-byte string as a 912-bit integer in little-endian order and reducing the integer modulo l, as in [@RFC8032].
+Given a uniformly distributed 64-byte string b, implementations can obtain a scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l.

 Note that this is the same scalar field as edwards448, allowing existing implementations to be reused.